 I’m no purist, but I usually prefer to make my own components.
 So for those wanting to start from scratch I’ll start by looking at the simplest, raw materials used in DIY lures.

-Now obviously wood is the main raw material.
-But I’ve previously written articles about wood for lure making in general and for making crankbaits more specifically.
-So we won’t cover old ground here, please refer to those articles for more info.
+Now obviously wood is the main raw material of a custom wooden lure.
+But since I’ve previously written articles about wood for lure making we won’t go over old ground.
+Please refer to that article for more info.

 So what other stuff will you need?
 Read on to find out!